GALLERIES

 MISSION & VISION

-CONGOFILMZ: EMPOWERING THE CONGOLESE FILM INDUSTRY
+EMPOWERING THE CONGOLESE FILM INDUSTRY

 CongoFilmz, driven by a passionate commitment to the Congolese film industry, has set forth ambitious objectives to transform the landscape of filmmaking in Congo and beyond.
 Here are the key goals that define our mission: